About

 The Clinical Research Professional Taskforce (CRPT) provides an ongoing forum for deliberate and meaningful discussions around the multifaceted, expanding role of clinical research professionals and highlights issues surrounding their support and training.
 The group also considers, develops, and presents data.
 Recent efforts have involved bringing together national experts to discuss emergent issues in hiring, on-boarding and managing and supporting career growth of clinical research professionals.

-Chairs: Michelle Jenkerson and Tony Keyes
+Chairs: Shirley Helm and Michelle Jenkerson

 Launch CRPT SIG Community